JiaHua-Zou/Jia_SSG/README.md

 - Parse the title from the first line in the text that is followed by two blank lines in the text file.
 - Generate a HTML index that links to the other HTML if the input is a folder
 - Feature is updated(9/24/2021) now MD(MarkDown) file also can be generated as a HTML.
+- Now will encase text in `<code>...text...</code>` if the text is wrap in a single backtick.
+- Added new option in CLI: `-l` or `--lang`.
+Change the language type in the HTML element

 ## How To Use